jamesmadrazo/RabbitSimulator/SprintRecords.md

 * start next sprint with 10 git best practice

-### 2nd sprint (10:53 - 11:53):
+### 2nd sprint (10:53 - 11:10):

 Goals:

-* discuss git best practice that everyone can follow
+* short sprint to discuss git best practice that everyone can follow so that we can move on

-* merge the rabbit counter classes